ReadyResearchersTemplates/demo-day-assignment/README.md

 - [ ] any areas where you've completed coursework (esp. a minor concentration)
   - you don't need to list individual courses
 - [ ] involvement in a community around/for which this project is built
-- [ ] deep curiosity in a subject and its application
+- [ ] curiosity in a subject and its application
-- [ ] a keen intent to work in a fielf encompassing or adjacent to your project
+- [ ] an intent to become a professional in a field encompassing or adjacent to your project
+- [ ] a clear articulation of how this project achieves a non-academic goal

 #### `Conclusion`